Feel like it’s time for a career change? It is

 In 2021, we began to hear a lot of talk around the great resignation.

-After the coronavirus has kept most people indoors to explore himself and their desires without the impact of the hard traffic to and from the office, pressures to look good for your boss or coworkers and more time… alone, many people had a momen to re-evaluate their life and came to the decision that they were ready for a career shift.
+After the coronavirus kept most people indoors to explore themselves and their desires without the impact of the hard traffic to and from the office, pressures to look good for the boss or coworkers and more time… alone, many people had a moment to re-evaluate their life and came to the decision that they were ready for a career shift.

 Maybe they wanted to take out the time to learn a different skill or trade to get a higher pay.